How Ancient Egyptians Built the Pyramids: The Complete Guide

 Practical measures for traffic, reinforcement, and accuracy

-Design turnarounds and passing bays so moving sledges do not block returns.
+Design turnarounds and passing bays so moving sleds do not block returns.
 Revet ramp edges with cribbing and stone to prevent slumps.
 Place surveying checkpoints along routes to keep angles and corner lines within tolerance.

 Key takeaway: plan modular ramps, pair them with levering for top work, and schedule frequent adjustments as the pyramid rises to keep flows steady and safe.